JonahGroendal/inverse-trs/README.md

 DAI is collateralized with a mix of assets, including ETH, BAT, and USDC.
 Having a diverse porfolio of collateral assets mitigates risk of the system becoming undercollateralized.
 Each VSSS is collateralized with only one asset, but multliple VSSSs will be deployed, each with its own collateral.
 This allows the trader a choice in the types and ratios of the collateral underlying their hedge.
 Alternatively, a blended collateral contract is planned to mix multiple collateral types into one, allowing for a multi-collateral stablecoin.

-# Possible Attack Vectors
+## Possible Attack Vectors
-## Frontrunning
+### Frontrunning
 A successful frontrunning attack could steal gains from or magnify losses of honest participants, so it's imperative that it's never possible.

-## Frontrunning Price Oracle Updates
+### Frontrunning Price Oracle Updates
 This involves an attacker watching the mempool for a price oracle update then submitting a buy or sell transaction infront of it to make a risk-free profit from the price change.
 The Swap contract prevents this by enforcing a maximum allowed priority fee on all buy or sell transactions, preventing the attacker from setting a high enough priority fee to get his transaction in front of the price oracle update transaction.
 This works as long as the max allowed priority fee is less than the price oracle update transaction's priority fee, which should always be the case.

-## Soft Frontrunning
+### Soft Frontrunning
 In theory it's possible for an attacker to predict a price orace update before the transaction even enters the mempool by looking at off-chain data such as prices on centralized exchanges.
 Trading on this advanced price knowledge is sometimes called "soft frontrunning", and VSSS has two lines of defence against it.
 First, a low enough priority fee limit will add a delay to any buy or sell transactions, giving the price oracle time to update.
 This works as long as the network is at least somewhat congested (i.e. as long as blocks are being filled).
 Second, every buy or sell has an associated fee that makes a price change of a given amount unprofitable.
 If, for example, the price change tolerance were set to 1%, the price would need to change by more than 1% for gains to be greater than the trade's fee.

-# Composability (Derivatives legos)
-Use synthetic assets as the underlying asset for other swap contracts. i.e. collateralize synthetic assets with other synthetic assets.
-The token outputs from one swap contract can be used as inputs to others.

-Is it a bad idea?
-  - It isn't necessary since a single contract can track any asset or index and use any ERC20 as collateral
-  - adds friction (time and gas costs) to entering/exiting positions
-  - undercollateralization of dependant contracts adds complications
-  - creates redundant synthetic tokens e.g. sUSD/ETH's resulting sETH
-    - you can just hold ETH, or have the cashflow equivalent of sETH by holding lETH and ETH/hETH's hETH

-## Shorting
-E.g. use the sUSD created from the ETH/USD swap to create an sUSD/ETH swap Adds shorting without writing any more code. cool! leverage is 1 - lETH leverage.
-So if ETH/USD is 150% collateralized and thus lETH offers 3x leverage, our short has 1 - 3 = -2x leverage

-## Squaring
-E.g. use the lETH created from the ETH/USD swap to create a lETH/USD swap or should it be a lETH/sUSD swap?
-Would be safe to do since it will always undercollateralize before sUSD.
-Shouldn't make much difference tho, It's a swap squared (ETH/USD)^2
-Gives more leverage
-open question: Is this better in any way than just deploying another ETH/USD swap with a lower collateralization ratio?
-  - takes the same price change to cause undercollateralization.
-So that's not any better
-  - costs more gas to enter into position.
-So that's worse
-  - lETH/USD swap TVL all goes to overcollateralizing ETH/USD swap: not sure if this is better
-  - interest payments would go from l2ETH -> l1ETH -> s1USD
-Probs not useful initaially but could do if degens want MOAR LEVERAGE withought increaseing risk of default for existing holders

-# Multi-collateral Stablecoin
-Create an sUSD/USD swap where sUSD is a blend of different synthetic USD assests, such as ones with different collateral types or collateralization ratios.
-For example, combine esUSD (ETH-collateralized Synthetic USD) and lsUSD (LINK-collateralized Synthetic USD) into a single sUSD, and use that as the underlying asset in a sUSD/USD swap.
-The ssUSD created from the sUSD/USD swap will be able to hold its peg even if lsUSD or esUSD (and thus sUSD) lose their pegs.
-Those taking the other side of the trade are taking on the risk of sUSD losing its peg but are being compensated with interest payments.

-# Behavior in event of undercollateralization
+## Behavior in event of undercollateralization
 The remaining collateral is split among fixed-leg token holders.
 Floating-leg tokens can't be minted or burned.
 Fixed-leg tokens can be minted or burned for [total collateral] / [fixed-leg total supply]

 Open question: what's the value of the floating-leg tokens?